Teddy-Hokage/DoggoBot/README.md

 ◙ Under scopes you'll see bot click that and under you see `Bot Permissions` select the permissions

-◙ Copy the invite link which is generated on the `Scopes`
+◙ Copy the invite link which is generated on the `Scolpes`

 ◙ Go to bot tab then you'll see `TOKEN` click copy